dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

 > **Note**: You are not required to have Kubernetes installed if you are not going to use it.
 Docker4X installer already includes Swarm so no extra installation is required to use it.

 > **Note for Windows Users**: On Windows, Docker installer will enable Hyper-V at installation process.
 As this article and its examples are using .Net Core, the container images used are based on **Windows Server NanoServer**.
-If you don't plan to use .Net Core and will target .Net 4.6.1 full framework, the image used should be **Windows Server Core** and the 1.4+ version of Orleans (which support only .net full framework).
+If you don't plan to use .Net Core and will target .Net 4.6.1 full framework, the image used should be **Windows Server Core** and the 1.4+ version of Orleans (which supports only .net full framework).

 ## Creating Orleans Solution

 The following instructions show how to create a regular Orleans solution using the new `dotnet` tooling.

-> **Note**: Please adapt the commands to whatever appropriate in your platform.
+> **Note**: Please adapt the commands to whatever is appropriate in your platform.
 Also, the directory structure is just a suggestion.
-Please adapt it whatever way you want.
+Please adapt it to your needs.

 ```bash
 mkdir Orleans-Docker